ruixCMU/10719-project/README.md

 This will generate model in `models/` folder.

-What is more, you could tune the hyper-parameters in each file as you wish.
+You could also tune the hyper-parameters in each file as you wish.
 Thank you very much!

+**Last but not least**, many thanks to **Jong-Ik Park**.
+His code helped me a lot in working on this project.